 By giving the upper body the attention that it deserves, women can maintain their natural balance, as well as develop more ideal proportions and features.
 For example, tightening the back muscles and posterior delts will keep the shoulders back, building the chest muscles will raise the breasts, and broadening the shoulders will make the waist look thinner—all without looking too muscular.
 The additional upper-body muscle will also help to increase metabolism, which burns more calories and increases energy levels.
 What’s more, the stronger upper body will help to train the lower body.

 The word “core” refers to all of the muscles in your torso, especially your abs, obliques, spinal erectors, and various other deep muscles that attach to your spine and pelvis.
 Having a strong core is very important because your core muscles work together to stabilize your body during lifts and movements, as well as to transfer energy from one side of your body to the other, or from your lower body to your upper body.
 Your core is also where you generate most of your power.
 As such, it can be considered your body’s power base.

 By training your core, you can increase strength and stability throughout your body, build power, promote more efficient movements, and improve balance and coordination—all of which can improve performance and reduce the risk of injury.
 Therefore, ensure that your training program incorporates effective core training.

 Note that isolating your abs with the crunch does not count as effective core training!
-Proper core training involves performing major compound and functional exercises that simultaneously engage multiple core muscles, such as the squat, deadlift, clean and jerk, lunge, weighted push-up, pull-up, plank, wheel rollout, bicycle crunch, hanging leg and hip raise, Russian twist, cable woodchop, and lying side hip raise.
+Proper core training involves performing major compound and functional exercises that simultaneously engage multiple core muscles.
+Such exercises include the squat, deadlift, clean and jerk, lunge, weighted push-up, pull-up, plank, wheel rollout, bicycle crunch, hanging leg and hip raise, Russian twist, cable wood chop, and lying side hip raise.
 The training programs on this website incorporate effective core training.

 Strengthen all primal movement patterns